oneapi-src/oneDPL/rfcs/README.md

 The Request for Comments (RFC) process intends to:

-- Propose and discuss ideas for the library evolution
+- Propose and discuss ideas for the library evolution.
-- Communicate anticipated library-wide changes
+- Communicate anticipated library-wide changes.
-- Collect feedback before implementation
+- Collect feedback before implementation.
-- Increase transparency in decision-making
+- Increase transparency in decision-making.
-- Align different teams involved in the library development
+- Align different teams involved in the library development.

 Most modifications or new features will naturally start as a part of a GitHub issue or discussion.
 Small changes do not require a formal RFC.